maxxNcode/say-to-go/TROUBLESHOOTING.md

 2. Clear your browser cache and cookies
 3. Try using an incognito/private browsing window
 4. Check browser console for error messages (F12 Developer Tools)

+### Problem: Mapillary API 400 errors
+**Cause**: Invalid or expired Mapillary API token **Solution**:
+1. Obtain a new Mapillary API token from [Mapillary Developer Dashboard](https://www.mapillary.com/dashboard/developers)
+2. Update your `config.js` file with the new token
+3. Make sure you've properly configured the `config.js` file (see Setup Instructions in README.md)

 ## Browser-Specific Issues